jiangwest/DirDel/README.md

 # DirDel
-to delete a specific directory or files recursively
+- aim: to delete a specific directory or files recursively
+- language: C#